 Ignition Coil at 1A Auto

 The ignition coil, also referred to as a "spark coil" or "spark plug coil," is a critical component in the electrical ignition system of your vehicle.
-The coil essentially converts the 12 volts from your battery, to the thousands of volts necessary to allow for the spark plug to ignite the air / fuel mixture in the engine.
-The location and appearance of the engine’s ignition coil is dependent on what type of ignition system your vehicle uses.
-However, the function of the ignition coil remains the same.
+The coil essentially converts the 12 volts from your battery to the thousands of volts necessary to allow for the spark plug to ignite the air / fuel mixture in the engine.
+The location and appearance of the engine’s ignition coil is dependent on what type of ignition system your vehicle uses, but they can usually be found near the spark plugs.
+The function of the ignition coil remains the same.

-There are two primary types of ignition systems commonly used in modern automotive applications: Mechanically Timed and Direct Ignition.
-Mechanically timed ignition systems were at one time the standard in the automotive world, however they are becoming less common as most modern vehicles are coming equipped with a direct ignition system.
+There are two primary types of ignition systems commonly used in modern automotive applications: mechanically timed and direct ignition.
+Mechanically timed ignition systems were at one time the standard in the automotive world, however they are becoming less common as most modern vehicles are now equipped with a direct ignition system.

 Mechanically Timed Ignition